 The intentions of this publication are to set a foundation for deeper consideration of place by sharing the application of theory as a tool for the creative practice I undertook.
 I hope that this may support participatory project design and processes that result in more meaningful engagements with the people who live in these places.

-Across forty pages I demonstrate how place features in participatory theatre work, and how we might handle our responsibility to place more manageably.
+Across forty double-pages I demonstrate how place features in participatory theatre work, and how we might handle our responsibility to place more manageably.
 It starts by gently introducing theories of place as laid out by Doreen Masssey in useful ways for theatre artists.
 These build to lay a foundation offering a set of techniques for understanding the role of place in our project designs and practices, and finally moves into critical unpicking of place as more than concepts but the material conditions of peoples’ lives that we are trusted with in our art.
 Theatre artists may be inhibiting the development of places and not even know it.

 After the impact of the pandemic, where so many artists and organisations turned to place due to travel restrictions and following Brexit which held certain arguments of tighter control of British borders and who can cross them, we have grown a heightened sense of place and its boundaries.
 We can think of places as areas on a map with lines around them, deciding where places start and end but by drawing boundaries around places, we can unwittingly decide who is included or excluded, flare insecurities around belonging, and we risk an insular way of working.
 At the extremes of thinking of places as bounded and fixed, we risk perpetuating conflict-based myths that “can so easily be yet another way of constructing a counterposition between ‘us’ and ‘them’” (Massey, 1991: 27).